Excited states in variational Monte Carlo using a penalty method: Acknowledgements

 We would like to thank David Ceperley for helpful comments regarding the theorem of MacDonald\cite{macdonaldSuccessiveApproximationsRayleighRitz1933}, and William Wheeler for a careful reading of the code and bugfixes.

 This material is partially based upon work supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Computational Materials Sciences program under Award Number DE-SC-0020177.
+B.B. was supported by the Flatiron Institute.
+The Flatiron Institute is a division of the Simons Foundation.
 L.K.W. was supported by the Simons Collaboration on the Many-Electron Problem.
 This research is part of the Blue Waters sustained-petascale computing project, which is supported by the National Science Foundation (awards OCI-0725070 and ACI-1238993) the State of Illinois, and as of December, 2019, the National Geospatial-Intelligence Agency.
 Blue Waters is a joint effort of the University of Illinois at Urbana-Champaign and its National Center for Supercomputing Applications.